Italian Flat Tax for new residents

-(This article was updated in 2024 according to the increase of the fixed tax).
+(This article was updated in June 2026 according to the increase in the fixed tax).

-In 2016, the Italian government issued a new tax package to attract individuals with high net worth who wanted to relocate to Italy.
-2017 was the first tax period affected by the new system, and in 2018, the first applications were sent.
+In 2016, the Italian government introduced a new tax package to attract high-net-worth individuals looking to relocate to Italy.
+2017 was the first tax period affected by the new system, and as early as 2018, we were among the first tax advisers in Italy to submit the initial applications, which were accepted.

-The maximum duration of this taxation option is 15 years and it is revocable at any time by the taxpayer.
-On the other hand, not paying the yearly flat tax in time drives the forfeiture of this substitutive regime, without any possibility of opting again for it.
+The maximum duration of this taxation option is 15 years, and it is revocable at any time by the taxpayer.
+On the other hand, not paying the yearly flat tax on time results in forfeiture of this substitutive regime, with no possibility of opting back into it.

 The yearly flat tax

-Under the Italian ordinary rules, Italian tax residents (individuals) are subject to a progressive income tax on their worldwide incomes (“worldwide taxation principle”).
-The main income tax “Irpef” includes rates from 23% to 43%, but, with some additional local taxes, the highest rate can achieve even 47-48%.
+Under the ordinary Italian rules, Italian tax residents (individuals) are subject to a progressive income tax on their worldwide income (“worldwide taxation principle”).
+The main income tax “Irpef” has rates ranging from 23% to 43%, but with additional local taxes, the highest rate can reach 45-46%.
 A complex system of deductions of life expenses reduces the final average tax impact.

 In addition, there are:

-- a 0.76% rate tax on the value of real estate properties owned in Italy and abroad.
+- a 1.06% tax rate on the value of real estate properties owned in Italy and abroad.

 The “Cherry Picking” principle

-According to this new package, the new Italian residents, not domiciled taxpayers, can choose which country or countries' income to tax with this substitutive flat tax.
+According to this new package, non-domiciled Italian residents can choose which country or countries' income to tax with this substitutive flat tax.
 All the incomes coming from non-chosen countries (if any) are excluded from the flat tax regime, and, therefore, they are subject to ordinary Italian taxation and will benefit from a tax credit on taxes paid abroad (under ordinary Italian and international treaty regulations and limits).

-So, a new resident who opts for the flat tax regime may apply the ordinary tax regime with respect to incomes arising from one or more specified countries.
-All the incomes from one excluded country are taxed with ordinary rules; the taxpayer cannot pick each income, only all the incomes from a specific country.
+So, a new resident who opts for the flat tax regime may apply the ordinary tax regime to income arising from one or more specified countries.
+All income from one excluded country is taxed under the ordinary rules; the taxpayer cannot pick and choose among items of income, only all income from a specific country.
 This system may allow a new resident to benefit from international tax treaties concerning related incomes.

 A Country excluded from the Flat Tax system can not be included again in the new taxation system, and all the related incomes will be ordinarily taxed until the end of the flat taxation option.

-All the Italian source incomes (if any) are subject to ordinary Italian progressive taxation and all the other Italian tax fulfilments.
+All Italian source income (if any) is subject to ordinary Italian progressive taxation and all other Italian tax obligations.

 Favourable?